 - Content Expertise is the formally recognized knowledge, skills, and abilities a faculty member possesses in a chosen field by virtue of advanced training, education, or experience.
 This is indicative of either requisite credentials, applicable experience, or both.
-Activities in this area would include updating course content, creating exams, developing instructional materials, and acting as a Subject Matter Expert in new course creation. - Instructional Delivery Competencies are those that promote or facilitate learning including the ability to motivate students, generate enthusiasm, and communicate effectively.
+Activities in this area would include updating course content, creating exams, developing instructional materials, and acting as a Subject Matter Expert in new course creation. - Instructional Delivery Competencies are those which promote or facilitate learning including the ability to motivate students, generate enthusiasm, and communicate effectively.
 This includes a grasp of technology in the classroom and using that to affect student learning.
 Faculty are expected to be proficient in both on-ground and online instruction or willing to participate in training or activities to improve delivery as determined by leadership. - Course Management are those organizational and bureaucratic tasks involved in maintaining and operating a course.
-This includes keeping grade records, holding office hours, and tutoring as necessary.
+This includes keeping grade records, holding office hours, and tutoring, as necessary.

 Role Two: Mentorship.
 Mentorship is providing advice, information, and/or recommendations to students in terms of the established student/instructor relationship.

-Full-time faculty members are in a unique position to provide guidance and advice concerning a student's academic endeavors while at Cleary University for those who want to pursue a four-year degree as well as discipline-specific career guidance and advice concerning future employment opportunities.
+This role includes academic, career, and/or professional guidance, with the exception of class scheduling, in the role of a mentor.
+Full-time faculty members are in a unique position to provide guidance and advice concerning a student's academic endeavors both at Cleary University or for those who want to pursue a four-year degree as well as discipline-specific career guidance and advice concerning future employment opportunities.